The Films of Joseph L. Mankiewicz

 SLEUTH (1972) C+

-It is not the sophisticated concoction it was in ‘72; it still has its moments.
+Not the sophisticated concoction it was in ‘72; however, it still has its moments.
+Mankiewicz’s fourth Best Director Oscar nomination.

 The Quiet American (1958).
 JLM rated.
 Criterion Collection.